 Students awarded a college work-study (CWS) job as part of their financial aid package work on or off campus for up to 20 hours per week and are paid on a biweekly basis.
-Students who are awarded CWS can apply for jobs on the Office of Student Financial Aid's website (www.uhcl.edu/finaid).
+Students who are awarded CWS can apply for jobs on the Office of Student Financial Aid's website (uhcl.edu/costs-aid).

-Exit Interview
+Exit Counseling

-When Stafford or Perkins loan recipients complete a degree or drop below half-time, federal statutes require those students to have an exit interview to clarify and establish a repayment schedule on any monies owed.
-Students' academic records may be encumbered if the student borrower does not complete an exit interview.
+When Federal Direct Loan recipients complete a degree or drop below half-time, federal statutes require those students to complete exit counseling.
+The purpose of exit counseling is to ensure loan recipients understand obligations and are prepared for repayment.
+Students' academic records may be encumbered if the student borrower does not complete exit counseling.